NecmiKural/react_native-RickAndMortyCharactersApp/README.md

 In this React Native application user can see episodes and characters of Rick and Morty and able to add characters to favorite.
 --
 On home page user can see episodes of Rick and Morty.
 User able to search an episode from search bar.
-If user scrolls down the application brings new data with lazy load pagination.
+User can use previous and next buttons to see other episodes.
+This pagination comes as a component.

 After the user selects an episode, the application goes to that episode's page.
 Users can see characters in this episode.
 Users can search for specific characters from the search bar.